 In this blog we’ll discuss our creative process behind the second ZenART VR location, Olympus: Home of the Gods.

-Armed with more experience, knowledge and our trusty gear, it was time to tackle a new peak.
+Armed with more experience, knowledge, and our trusty gear, it was time to tackle a new peak.
 Some might say it was the peak – mighty Olympus, home of the ancient Greek gods.
-Was it going to be smooth sailing or a Heraclean labor?
+Was it going to be smooth sailing or Heraclean labor?